This post contains affiliate links. We may earn a small commission when you buy through our links β€” at no extra cost to you.

 Pros

-• Soft organic cotton fabric that feels gentle on newborn skin.
+• Soft organic cotton feels gentle on newborn skin

 Cons

-Buy this if you need an affordable, soft organic cotton mitten set that works for most babies 0–6 months.
-Skip it if your baby is very small or premature and you need a snug fit that stays on.
+Buy this if you want a budget-friendly, soft organic cotton mitten with proven scratch prevention for most newborns.
+Skip it if your baby is extremely active and defeats elastic closures, or if you need a preemie-sized fit.

 Check Latest Price